UoB-COMSM0166/2026-group-10/README.md

 We've attempted to replicate the Dota 2 UI in this game.
 The UI updates in real-time based on snapshots obtained from Worker threads, containing information such as the target's health, hero's health and mana, and the status of various skills.

+Pressing the B key opens the skill book window.
+Opening the skill book pauses the game and disables keyboard and mouse input.
+Players select or upgrade skills by clicking within the skill book window.

 ### Evaluation